CyxMouz/doc_api/README.md

 - Note: The first time you run this command, Docker will download the necessary images which might take some time, depending on your internet connection.

-5- After the build is completed, your application should be running and accessible at:
+5- After the build is completed

+- your application should be running and accessible at:

       http://localhost:3000